AndrewEC/diff-tools/README.md

 # diff-tools
-Command line tools for detecting changes in the directory structure of a drive.
+Command line tools for detecting changes in the directory structure of a given folder.

 ### scan
-Utility to scan the structure of all folders and files in a given drive and write them to a YAML file.
+Utility to scan the structure of all folders and files in a given folder and write them to a YAML file.

 Usage:
 > python -m diff scan "C:\\" "C_scan_result.yml"